Plan your Visit

 If horse racing is not your thing (or if the horses aren’t running), browse the shelves at Vroman’s Bookstore, the best independent bookstore in the west (according to Publisher’s Weekly).
 Then walk along Colorado Boulevard to USC Pacific Asia Museum where the art and culture of Asia and the Pacific Islands is displayed in one of Pasadena’s architectural gems.

 Take lunch at El Cholo Cafe in Paseo Colorado and browse the shops there, then walk past the fountain and through the rotunda at Pasadena City Hall.
-Browse the shops, take in a movie at the Arclight Cinemas or just let the kids play in the whimsical fountain before you look for dinner in Old Pasadena.
+Browse the shops and let the kids play in the whimsical fountain before you look for dinner in Old Pasadena.
 Looking for something a little exotic?
-Try All India Café on Fair Oaks Avenue, or enjoy Mexican food at Ix-Tapa or fine cuisine at Cafe Bizou, a local favorite.
+Try All India Café on Fair Oaks Avenue, or enjoy a Michellin-rated meal at Agnes Restaurant and Cheesery or fine French cuisine at Entre Nous, a local favorite.
 King’s Row Gastropub offers the latest in pub cuisine and ambience.
 Looking for the perfect gift for that foodie friend or relative?
-Stop in at Beyond the Olive to find a gift set to suit any gourmet’s taste.
+Stop in at We Olive.

-Saturday: Have coffee and pastries at Intelligentsia Coffee then, if it’s fall and UCLA is playing at home, head for the Rose Bowl to experience football in the best college stadium in the world.
+Saturday: Have coffee and pastries at neighborhood gem Lavender and Honey in north Central Pasadena then, if it’s fall and UCLA is playing at home, head for the Rose Bowl to experience football in the best college stadium in the world.
 For the price of the tickets, you can enjoy college football in the game’s most historic venue.

 The Langham Huntington Hotel and Spa